 Equity price risk is the risk that the value of financial instruments will fluctuate because of changes in market prices.

 The Fund's investments are susceptible to market price risk arising from uncertainties about future prices.
-The Fund Manager manages this risk through diversification of its investment portfolio in terms of industry concentration.
+The Fund Manager manages this risk through diversification of its investment portfolio across Saudi listed companies within Saudi banks sector.